André the Giant–Hulk Hogan rivalry: Build to WrestleMania III (1987)

 Bobby Heenan (left) managed André (right) during feud with Hogan (pictured March 1989).

 After a leave of absence and a stint as competing as part of The Machines tag team stable, André returned to the WWF.
 The WWF began advertising André, once again as a face, as an opponent of either Randy "Macho Man" Savage, or as a tag-team partner of Hogan to face Savage and The Honky Tonk Man.
 However, Rick Steamboat competed instead in André's place, with no official explanation given for André's absence.
 André did make an appearance at a televised show at Madison Square Garden, getting into the ring after Hogan had won a match; André simply picked up the WWF World Heavyweight Championship belt, looked at it, and gave it back to a bewildered Hogan before leaving ringside.
-Announcers Gorilla Monsoon and Gene Okerlund thought André's unannounced appearance was strange but didn't think anything more of it.
+Announcers Gorilla Monsoon and Gene Okerlund thought André's unannounced appearance was strange, but didn't think anything more of it.

-Things began happening on an edition of Piper's Pit in 1987.
+Things soon began to take shape on an edition of Piper's Pit in 1987.
 First, Hogan was presented a trophy for being the WWF World Heavyweight Champion for three years; André came out to congratulate him, but later Hogan remarked how André's handshake felt a little too firm.
 On the following week's Piper's Pit, André was presented a slightly smaller trophy for being "the only undefeated wrestler in wrestling history."
-WWF billed him as having been undefeated for 15 years, despite having lost several matches via countout and disqualification.
+WWF had billed André as having been undefeated for 15 years, despite having lost several matches via countout and disqualification.
 Hogan came out to congratulate André but spoke mostly of himself, causing André to walk out in the midst of Hogan's speech.
-A meeting between André and Hogan was scheduled to take place the next week on Piper's Pit (February 7, 1987).
+A meeting between André and Hogan was then scheduled to take place the next week on Piper's Pit (February 7, 1987).

-When André came out he was accompanied by Bobby Heenan.
+The following week, André came out and was accompanied by Bobby Heenan.
 Heenan accused Hogan of being André's friend only so he would not have to defend the WWF World Heavyweight Championship against him.
-Hogan disputed this, but André challenged Hogan to a match for the WWF World Heavyweight Championship at WrestleMania III.
-Heenan, following Hogan's apparent disbelief, stated "You can't believe it, maybe you'll believe this, Hogan" followed by André ripping off Hogan's shirt and crucifix, with the crucifix causing Hogan's chest to bleed.
+Hogan disputed this, but André officially challenged Hogan to a match for the WWF World Heavyweight Championship at WrestleMania III.
+Heenan, following Hogan's apparent disbelief, stated "You can't believe it, maybe you'll believe this, Hogan!" followed by André ripping off Hogan's shirt and crucifix, with the crucifix causing Hogan's chest to bleed.